Our Sunday Philadelphia Inquirer arrived on our driveway, as always, in a drab plastic bag.

 This is our reality, too.

-It’s not just now and then – we live in a Now that is already Then-soaked.
+It’s not just now and then–we live in a Now that is already Then-soaked.
 Then has already begun.

 Today, on this side of Easter, we live in the Age of the Spirit, the Age of the Gospel, the Age of Grace.
 Already now all the benefits of Sonship are ours.

-Already now, the Spirit longs to give us eyes open to “the hope to which he has called you…the riches of his glorious inheritance in the saints…the immeasurable greatness of his power toward us who believe” (Ephesians 1:18-19).
+Already now, the Spirit longs to give us eyes open to “the hope to which He has called you…the riches of His glorious inheritance in the saints…the immeasurable greatness of His power toward us who believe” (Ephesians 1:18-19).

 A lived experience of grace and power and fellowship with Christ, now.